 It is a best practice to always tag profiles with source information, as if someone unsubscribes from a list, you may lose context about how they got into Klaviyo.

 In addition, add a note to say that submitting this form will opt in the contact to general marketing.
-Including this message means that you will be able to add engaged entrants to your master list.
+Including this message means that you will be able to add engaged entrants to your main list.

 Creating a Flow for Contest Entrants Only